OK2MOP/MD1702-tools/README.md

 can be used with Baofeng DM-1702 (V02 and L02 firmware branch) and DM-X radios (theoretically also with DM-1703 and other radios sharing this codebase).

-**Please do NOT use it to write data to a device with L05 firmware, as it is not tested and it was reported to brick the device in the issues.**
+**Please do NOT use it to write data to a device with L05 firmware and MD1706-V2 version of the bootloader, as it is not tested and it was reported to brick the device in the issues.** (The tool is working with L05.000.05 firwmare itself on older MD1702-V1/V2 devices).

+**Please do not remove safety checks in the code concerning the device/bootloader version, they are there as a protection against bricking the radio.**

 I have tried to make the tool similar to popular `md380-dfu` tool by Travis Goodspeed, KK4VCZ.
 The `stm32-dfu` from his repository could be used if somebody